kharmabum/fototropik/_pages/film-recommendations.md

 - [The Northman] (2022)
     - Directed by Robert Eggers
     - Screenplay by Robert Eggers, Sjón
+- [The Brutalist] (2024)
+    - Directed by Brady Corbet
+    - Screenplay by Brady Corbet, Mona Fastvold

 [The Salt of the Earth]:https://www.imdb.com/title/tt3674140/
 [20th Century Women]: https://www.imdb.com/title/tt4385888/